One of the first things you’re told in an improv class is: don’t try to be funny.

 So what’s going on?

 Here’s the secret: improv doesn’t start with trying to be funny.
 It starts with sincerity.
 You just have to show up and be honest.
 Honest about your reactions, your feelings, what you want from the person next to you.
 Be emotionally available.
 Be present.
-That’s it.
-How hard can that be?

 All this has inspired me to launch a little Sincerity Challenge.
 For the next 30 days, I’m adding a new step to my nighttime prayers.
 Along with the usual “where did I see grace today,” I’ll do a quick sincerity review:

-–Was I authentic in that exchange?
+- Was I authentic in that exchange?

-–Did my real self show up, or was it my more polished, “please like me” version?
+- Did my real self show up, or was it my more polished, “please like me” version?